Playwright’s Journal 2026 – James Hutchison

 Well, Rich Little could have been one of the stars of Orson Welles last movie – The Other Side of the Wind.
 Welles began production on The Other Side of the Wind in 1970 but the film was left unfinished after Welles died in 1985.

 Rich Little left the production and a substantial portion of the film had to be reshot and his part was recast using Peter Bogdanovich.
 Ironically the part was originally based on Bogdanovich so having him in the film makes a lot more sense.
 After decades of legal and financial problems getting the film finished, Bogdanovich actually helped complete the film in 2018 and it’s available to watch on Netflix.
-Bogdanovich is probably best known as the writer and director of The Last Picture Show and was considered a bit of a Welles protégé and a close personal friend of the director.
+Bogdanovich is probably best known as the writer and director of The Last Picture Show and was considered a Welles protégé and a close personal friend of the director.

-The fabulous John Huston, who was a friend of Welles, and an iconic Hollywood director best known for adapting and directing the Maltese Falcon, starring Humphrey Bogart, plays an old Hollywood director by the name of Jake Hannaford, and we learn about him and his life in one alcohol fueled night of birthday celebrations.
+The fabulous John Huston, who was a friend of Welles, and an iconic Hollywood director known for adapting and directing the Maltese Falcon, starring Humphrey Bogart, plays an old Hollywood director by the name of Jake Hannaford, and we learn about him and his life in one alcohol fueled night of birthday celebrations.

 It’s a film within a film.

-Worth checking out if you like Welles, or Huston, or Bogdanovich.
+In the meantime The Other Side of the Wind on Netflix is worth checking out if you like Welles, or Huston, or Bogdanovich.

 Each of these actors was unique and memorable.

-We’ve traded the unique for the uniform.
+Today in some ways it feels like we’ve traded the unique for the uniform.

-We are living in the age of the Veneer.
-So many of today’s actors look like they came out of the same mold with a perfect nose and blindingly white teeth, a perfect jaw line, and a six pack.
+So many of today’s actors look and sound like they came out of the same mold with a perfect nose and blindingly white teeth, a perfect jaw line, and a six pack.

 They feel unrelatable to me.